jwilliams25400/Team-Profile-Generator/README.md

 --------------------

 ## Contribute:
-### feel free to send an email regarding updates which would enhance repo efficient and/or user capabilities
+### Feel free to send an email regarding any updates too the repo which would make it more efficient and/or enhance user capabilities
 --------------------